-One of the most compelling reasons to engage in peer review is the opportunity it provides for personal growth and learning.
-When you review a peer’s work, you are exposed to different perspectives, methodologies, and ideas.
-This exposure can expand your own knowledge and help you develop a deeper understanding of your field of interest.
+One of the most compelling reasons to engage in peer review is its opportunity for personal growth and learning.
+Reviewing a peer’s work exposes you to different perspectives, methodologies, and ideas.
+This exposure can expand your knowledge and help you better understand your field of interest.

 Peer review forces you to critically evaluate someone else’s work, which, in turn, sharpens your analytical skills.
 You’ll learn to spot weaknesses and strengths in research papers, identify logical flaws, and evaluate the quality of evidence presented.
 This enhanced critical thinking ability can be applied not only to your own work but also to various aspects of your life.